happylogue-jp/react-firebaseui-localized/README.md

 `npm i -s react-firebaseui-localized`

-I don't want to build for each language so I get it through the cdn and thats it :)
+I don't want to build for each language so I get it through the cdn and thats the lib :)
 see: https://github.com/firebase/firebaseui-web

 ## usage

+make sure you have firebase in the window object

 ```js
 import FirebaseUIAuth from "react-firebaseui-localized";